- Crop Production: beekeeping, crop rotation, food processing, greenhouses, high tunnels or hoop houses, organic fertilizers, pollination, seed saving

-The development of modules for high school students aims to increase their knowledge about sustainability and systems thinking by engaging them to learn about sustainable food systems topics.
-Students will have a greater understanding of the importance of supporting sustainable agriculture and how their food choices are related to the environment, economy, and community.
-Learning about consequences of food systems environmentally, economically, and socially can raise an awareness and change a person’s attitude towards food choices.
-Together with the experiential learning activities, students will learn the skills to think more critically and systematically.
+The Food Systems Thinker curriculum for high school students and older adults aimed to increase the learners’ knowledge about sustainability and systems thinking by engaging them to learn about sustainable food systems topics.
+Learners had a greater understanding of the importance of supporting sustainable agriculture and how their food choices were related to the environment, economy, and community.
+Learning about consequences of food systems environmentally, economically, and socially raised an awareness and change a consumer’s attitude towards food choices.
+Together with the experiential learning activities, learners practiced systems thinking, a higher-order thinking skill.

-This project mobilizes a network of high school students, farmers, and agricultural professionals to build social capital.
-The farmers will be recognized for their work and have the opportunities to share their stories as educators.
+This project mobilized a network of high school students, farmers, and agricultural professionals to build social capital.
+The farmers were recognized for their work and had the opportunities to share their stories as educators.
 In the long-term, these developed resources will be accessed online by other schools or farmers interested in sustainable agriculture and food systems.
 The materials will foster the appreciation for sustainable agriculture among students to make an informed decision in their future career or further study.
-We will show students how to apply sustainability concepts in everyday decisions and change behaviors to be proenvironmental.
-High school students will gain insights in sustainable practices and connect to farmers at the local level to learn sustainable practices to strengthen the local community.
-The engagement approach supports students to develop life-long learning regarding sustainable food systems.
-Finally, through the assignments, students will be able to communicate more effectively about the sustainability principles.
+We showed students how to apply sustainability concepts in everyday decisions and change behaviors to be pro-environmental.
+High school students gained insights in sustainable practices and connected to farmers at the local level to learn sustainable practices to strengthen the local community.
+Finally, the engagement approach would support students to develop life-long learning regarding sustainable food systems.